Parentage and Parenting Plans

-Which parent earns more
+- Which parent earns more

-Which parent is going to remarry
+- Which parent is going to remarry

 If you believe the other parent may present a danger to the children or you, consider a different type of schedule.
 Talk to a lawyer about what to ask for in your parenting plan.

-Neither parent has a limiting factor under RCW 26.09.191 AND
+- Neither parent has a limiting factor under RCW 26.09.191 and

-You have voluntarily agreed to the schedule OR
+- You have voluntarily agreed to the schedule or

-You have a history of cooperation and shared parenting, AND live close enough AND
+- You have a history of cooperation and shared parenting, and live close enough and

-Joint custody is in the children’s best interests.
-2F.
+- Have joint custody is in the children’s best interests.
+Read the law about this at 2F.
 RCW 26.09.187(3)(b).

 One or both parents can decide non-emergency decisions, such as where the child will go to school, what doctors the child sees, when the child gets medical care, and what religious institution the child goes to (if any).

-A factor under RCW 26.09.191 applies to the other parent.
+- A factor under RCW 26.09.191 applies to the other parent.

-The other parent does not have a history of taking part in decision-making about the children.
+- The other parent does not have a history of taking part in decision-making about the children.

-The parents do not want to and cannot cooperate in decision-making.
+- The parents do not want to and cannot cooperate in decision-making.

-The parents do not live close enough to each other to make timely joint decisions.
-4F .RCW 26.09.187(2).
+- The parents do not live close enough to each other to make timely joint decisions.
+You can read the law about this at RCW 26.09.187(2).

-Religious upbringing: Unless the judge decides that exposure to a parent’s religious views may harm the children, the judge should let each parent give the child the religious instruction the parent chooses while the children are with that parent.
+- Religious upbringing: Unless the judge decides that exposure to a parent’s religious views may harm the children, the judge should let each parent give the child the religious instruction the parent chooses while the children are with that parent.
 This is not “joint” decision-making.
 It is each parent making decisions on that parent’s time and not interfering with the other parent’s decisions.